Dear Year 6 Teacher: Your Final KS2 SATs Preparation Tips

 SATs results 2017

-Also try to revise in shorter bursts, take the opportunity to do quick daily practice of written calculations in preparation for the arithmetic test.
+Try to revise in shorter bursts and take the opportunity to do quick daily practice of written calculations in preparation for the arithmetic test.

 Target individual support and build confidence

-Now is a great time to find out what the children perceive to be their weaknesses.
+Now is a great time to find out what the children perceive their weaknesses to be.
 If you can help them to work on the areas they think they need to improve on, you can help boost their confidence and address misconceptions at once.

 While there may be a gap in their knowledge that you’ve identified that they aren’t aware of, at this stage it’s more important to prioritise what they think they need to revise.
 Maintaining their confidence is key.